 Tackling inequity is at the heart of the Scottish Government’s agenda, in order that every child can succeed in school and gain the skills for life.
 The Scottish Attainment Challenge aims to raise the attainment of children and young people living in deprived areas, in order to close the equity gap.
 It will drive forward improvements in educational outcomes to ensure that everyone is encouraged to be the best they can be.

 About the Scottish Attainment Challenge

-The Scottish Attainment Challenge will focus and accelerate targeted improvement activity in literacy, numeracy and health and wellbeing in specific areas of Scotland.
-It will also support and complement the broader range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.
+The Scottish Attainment Challenge provides focused and targeted improvement activity in literacy, numeracy and health and wellbeing across Scotland.
+It also supports and complements a broad range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.

 What is attainment?

 The Scottish Government’s ambition is for Scotland to be the best place to grow up.
 To achieve that we need to raise attainment and reduce educational inequity for all of Scotland’s children and young people.

 Attainment is the measurable progress which children and young people make as they advance through and beyond school, and the development of the range of skills, knowledge and attributes needed to succeed in learning, life and work.